Global Integration Updates

 Sustainable Development: Common Ground for the Common Good.
 This is the launch of the first official GI Update (MailChimp), sent to over 1500+ emails.
 The focus is on providing core information/links for understanding and tracking with sustainable development and the UN sustainable development goals.
 The Updates’ help us to pursue “the future we want–the people we want to be.”

-This section below includes the main GI updates that were initially sent periodically and informally to 10-100 colleagues from 23 Jan 2013-4 Feb 2015.
-These updates provide a way to track with the thinking and development of GI, with the topics highlighted in green font being the primary ones which initially dealt with developing GI.
+This section below includes the main GI updates that were initially sent periodically and informally to 10-100 colleagues from 23 January 2013 to 4 February 2015.
+These 20 updates provide a way to track with the thinking and development of GI, with the topics highlighted in green font being the primary ones which initially dealt with developing GI.
 Note that starting in February 2015, the first “official” and more public GI Updates began and were sent to 1500+ emails/colleagues.

 GI Update 4 February 2015